 Set a timer, whip up some side dishes, drink some wine, and wait.
 I recommend cooking for 2-3 hours.
 For boneless, you can go as short as 1 hour 30 minutes and as long as 4 hours.
 For bone-in you can go as short as 2 hours and as long as 4 hours.

-Then, when it’s ready, remove the chops and and sear them in a piping hot cast iron skillet with your fat of choice until just browned.
+Then, when it’s ready, remove the chops and and sear them in a piping hot cast iron skillet with lots of ghee until just browned.
 Seriously, you shouldn’t do more than 60 seconds each side.

 Ingredients